korenscript/Immortal/README.md

 Check out the video about Immortal.bat 👉 [Full Demonstration](https://www.youtube.com/watch?v=p6LZ-45KQ60)

 ## Watch out!
-There is a Operating System Detection so do not be surprised why the script is not working on Windows 7 or older.
+There is an Operating System Detection so do not be surprised why the script is not working on Windows 7 or older.

 ![](https://github.com/MalwareStudio/Immortal/blob/main/images/OsDetection.png)